 The three types of PSoC I/O are extremely flexible.
 All I/Os have many drive modes that are set at POR.
-PSoC also provides up to four I/O voltage domains through the V{DDIO} pins.
+PSoC also provides up to four I/O voltage domains through the VDDIO pins.
 Every GPIO has analog I/O, LCD drive, flexible interrupt generation, slew rate control, and digital I/O capability.
-The SIOs on PSoC allow V{OH} to be set independently of V{DDIO} when used as outputs.
+The SIOs on PSoC allow VOH to be set independently of VDDIO when used as outputs.
 When SIOs are in input mode they are high impedance.
 This is true even when the device is not powered or when the pin voltage goes above the supply voltage.
 This makes the SIO ideally suited for use on an I2C bus where the PSoC may not be powered when other devices on the bus are.
 The SIO pins also have high current sink capability for applications such as LED drives.
 The programmable input threshold feature of the SIO can be used to make the SIO function as a general purpose analog comparator.
-For devices with Full-Speed USB the USB physical interface is also provided (USBIO).
-When not using USB these pins may also be used for limited digital functionality and device programming.
-All the features of the PSoC I/Os are covered in detail in the "I/O System and Routing" section on page 25 of this data sheet.
+For devices with FS USB, the USB physical interface is also provided (USBIO).
+When not using USB, these pins may also be used for limited digital functionality and device programming.
+All the features of the PSoC I/Os are covered in detail in the "I/O System and Routing" section on page 24 of this datasheet.

 The PSoC device incorporates flexible internal clock generators, designed for high stability and factory trimmed for high accuracy.
-The internal main oscillator (IMO) is the master clock base for the system, and has 5% accuracy at 3 MHz.
+The Internal Main Oscillator (IMO) is the master clock base for the system, and has 5% accuracy at 3 MHz.
 The IMO can be configured to run from 3 MHz up to 48 MHz.
 Multiple clock derivatives can be generated from the main clock frequency to meet application needs.
 The device provides a PLL to generate system clock frequencies up to 67 MHz from the IMO, external crystal, or external reference clock.
-It also contains a separate, very low-power internal low speed oscillator (ILO) for the sleep and watchdog timers.
-A 32.768 kHz external watch crystal is also supported for use in real time clock (RTC) applications.
+It also contains a separate, very low-power ILO for the sleep and watchdog timers.
+A 32.768 kHz external watch crystal is also supported for use in RTC applications.
 The clocks, together with programmable clock dividers, provide the flexibility to integrate most timing requirements.